This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 2. Stir in cornstarch slurry at the end of cooking.
 Mix a tablespoon of cornstarch with 1-2 tablespoons of cold water, then stir the slurry into the stew.

-It will still be delicious (you can see in the video below that's how I made it for the video).
-But if using frozen onions, consider cooking the meat separately, then removing it and adding the onions.
+The stew will still be delicious, but if using frozen onions, consider cooking the meat separately, then removing it and adding the onions.

 Serving Suggestions